deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_7/result_edc_vc.md

 The logs capture the detailed sequence of the sharing agreement (contract negotiation) process, using a "log4j-style" logging format.
 This format, while not officially standardized, is a commonly used pattern in software development.
 The Java library is available at: [https://logging.apache.org/log4j/2.x/](https://logging.apache.org/log4j/2.x/).

 #### Measured results
-As described above, EDC offers an open-box solution for logging that thoroughly documents the sharing agreement process using a widely used format.
-Consequently, the following score is assigned to the test:
+As detailed above, EDC provides a comprehensive logging solution that accurately captures the sharing agreement process in a widely adopted format.
+Based on the criteria outlined in the [Evaluation Criteria](./test.md#evaluation-creteria) section of the test description, the test is assigned the following score:

 **Functional Suitability Quality Metric: 4**